6 really special things not to miss when you travel to Porto [Portugal]

 Porto is a coastal city in the northwest of Portugal known for its stately bridges and port wine production.
 That said, it’s so much more than that, the city exudes history and echoes of the past can be felt everywhere.
-The great news is that you can rent an apartment in Porto right in the historic center and experience it for yourself.
+The great news is that you can find apartments in Porto, Portugal in the historic center and experience it for yourself.

 Porto’s signature narrow cobbled streets and artisan shops are now patch worked with a new style – a youthful modernism which embraces technology and design bringing a very cool new vibe to the city.

 Porto is a city of contrasts between old and new, the little wool shop and the trendy café, the old curiosity shop and the design shop, they all weave together down the steep hill to the spectacular River Douro.
 Porto is shining and optimistic – it’s enjoying a boom right now and is certainly worth a visit if only to catch some of its optimism.
-Why not rent an apartment in Porto and experience the positive atmosphere first hand?
+Why not choose to rent apartments in Porto, Portugal and experience the positive atmosphere first hand?

-In the last few years vacation rentals have boomed and you can rent an apartment in Porto for a song compared with the rest of Europe.
-Modern and trendy short term apartments and holiday rentals can be found in abundance right in the heart of the city, in small quaint cobbled streets overflowing with charm and authenticity.
+In the last few years tourism has boomed and you can find Porto holiday rentals for a song compared with the rest of Europe.
+Modern and trendy short term apartments and apartments in Porto, Portugal can be found in abundance right in the heart of the city, in small quaint cobbled streets overflowing with charm and authenticity.

-If you rent a holiday apartment in the old center of Porto, you will be able to walk to all the best bars, restaurant and historic sites.
+If you rent apartments in Porto, Portugal in the old center, you will be able to walk to all the best bars, restaurant and historic sites.
 From the Sé cathedral terrace and Gaia’s hilltop Jardim do Morro, you can see views the city like a postcard: a colourful vision of soaring bell towers, extravagant baroque churches and stately beaux arts buildings.
 Equally staggering is the Jardim do Palácio de Cristal’s jigsaw of palm-fringed, fountain-speckled gardens.
 Even in the heart of the city, seagulls soar on the Atlantic breezes and indeed a rickety tram ride will take you to the beach at Foz do Douro in just a few minutes.
 From Foz, the coastal path to Matosinhos has broad ocean views and weaves past sandy beaches.

 1. Take the cable car – Teleferico

 After you have enjoyed a few tiples of Port in the many wine cellars, head up the steep hill and take the Teleferico.
 It’s well worth the climb, it’s a state of the art engineering project which was completed in 2011 and for 5 Euros it gives you the most beautiful view of the city over the river Douro and Porto rooftops.
 It runs between the southern end of the famous bridge Ponte Dom Luís I and the riverside.
-It’s a must if you choose to rent an apartment in Porto.
+It’s a must if you choose to rent a Porto holiday rental.

 2. Visit the food market – Mercardo Bom Sucesso